PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-12 06:58:22
+Last updated: 2024-04-12 06:58:55
-Random Quote: Look, I found a rock that looks like a penis with one ball.
-It's my Lance Armstrong rock. - Piper Chapman
+Random Quote: Stannis Baratheon with a grievance was like a mastiff with a bone; he gnawed it down to splinters.  -  Jon Snow